 Around 100 stalls will fill the High Street, one of the biggest Christmas fairs in Dorset, while the independent shops will also be open this Sunday.
 Churches Together will also perform the nativity play outside the Town Hall at 1pm.

 Late January – mid-March

-Ps: Dorset Magazine includes Shaftesbury among its seven places to see the best snowdrops in Dorset feature in the January 2019 issue.
-It also includes Shaftesbury Abbey, which opens its doors to visitors especially for the week of February 9-17.
+Ps: Dorset Magazine included Shaftesbury among its seven places to see the best snowdrops in Dorset feature in the January 2019 issue.

 The garden temples take pride of place during winter, offering viewpoints and shelters before you continue on the circular walk around the lake.
 The winter light, a result of the low sun, also creates wonderful shadows throughout the day allowing the garden to be seen in a new perspective.
 Sight isn’t the only sense that benefits from the winter season; sounds are amplified around the garden due to the lack of leaves.

 The garden itself is quieter, with fewer visitors, and so you are more likely to see some of Britain’s native species of birds.
 And as a bonus, visitors are welcome to walk dogs on a lead all day, every day in January and February.